PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
-**IMPORTANT:** As of 10 September 2024, American Truck Simulator has been updated to version 1.51.
-None of the mods have been tested with the new version, but unless SCS has changed anything regarding what they affect, they *should* still work with it.
+**IMPORTANT:** As of 12 September 2024, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.51.
+None of my mods have been tested with the new version, but unless SCS has changed anything regarding what they affect, they *should* still work with it.
 That being said, use them at your own risk.

 If you are running mods that are extremely version-sensitive, such as map mods, you should remain on 1.50 until they have been updated.
 {{</callout>}}